-How To Enable And Disable Background App Refresh On IOS Devices
+How to Enable and Disable Background App Refresh on iOS Devices

 iOS has various great features that allow users of iPhones and iPads to enjoy many different things and get the most out of their devices.
 The feature we are going to discuss here is the background app refresh.

 If you are using an app and switch to another, the one you previously used will remain active for a while, and then it will go into a suspended state.
 And when an app is in such a state, it won’t check for new content or updates.
 In addition, the app won’t take up the system's resources.
-But what if you want the app to be constantly updated with new content?
+But what if you want the app constantly updated with new content?
 That’s exactly when this feature comes into play.
 Here's how to enable and disable background app refresh on iOS devices.

 How to manage background app refresh